There is help available for people in need of housing support or information.

 - receive a Centrelink pension and are not under a Migrant Sponsorship Agreement

-- are a resident of Knox that can live independently in an older person’s unit
+- can live independently in a self-contained unit

-- have relatives who have lived in Knox for at least 2 years.
-They must be able to offer support to the prospective resident.
+- you have relatives who have lived in Knox for at least 2 years.
+They must be able to offer you support or

-- are a past long-term resident of Knox who meets requirements (1) and (2).
+- you are a past long-term resident of Knox.
 You must also show that you still have strong connections to the Knox area.
 Examples include:

 - membership of a Knox-based senior citizens community or social group